10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 TRAVEL PLANNING RESOURCES

-My tried and tested recommendations to make your next trip easier
+My tried and tested recommendations for your trip to Japan 🇯🇵

-🛡️ Travel Insurance: For my fellow Aussies, I use CoverMore for domestic and overseas travel insurance and they've been great to deal with.
-Travel with peace of mind knowing you're covered for unexpected events, ensuring a worry-free journey.
+🛡️ Travel Insurance: Don't leave home without purchasing a comprehensive travel insurance policy!
+I use CoverMore as my preferred travel insurance provider, and they've been great to deal with - even when I had to make a claim after a disastrous trip to the Philippines in February 2024.
+Travel with peace of mind, knowing you're covered for unexpected events to enjoy a worry-free journey.

-🌐 Stay Connected: After trying an eSim for the first time when travelling Japan & Europe for over 4 months in 2023, I'm officially converted!
-Thanks to Airalo, gone are the days of needing to physically swap plastic sim cards every time you enter a new country.
-Stay connected wherever you go by easily and affordably purchasing an eSim for all your travel destinations.
+🌐 Stay Connected: After trying an eSIM for the first time in 2023, I'm officially converted!
+Thanks to Airalo, gone are the days of needing to physically swap plastic SIM cards every time you enter a new country.
+Stay connected in Japan easily and affordably by purchasing an eSIM before you leave home.

-🏨 Accommodation: I book all my accommodation through booking.com.
+🏨 Accommodation: I book all my accommodation in Japan through booking.com.
 Discover their vast selection of accommodations worldwide, with great deals and flexible booking options.
 Plus, if you join their Genius Loyalty program, you get special benefits and discounts on selected stays.

-☕ Finally, if you found this free guide useful, you can buy me a coffee to say thanks :)
+☕ Lastly, if you found this free guide useful and want to show your appreciation, you can buy me a coffee to say thanks :)

 Just a quick note to let you know this post may contain affiliate links.
 At no extra cost to you, I receive a small commission on purchases made through these links.
 By doing so, you are supporting this blog and allowing me to continue providing you with free high-quality travel guides.
 Thank you!